Matt Gillies

 Matthew Muirhead Gillies (12 August 1921 – 24 December 1998) was a Scottish football player and manager who played for, captained, coached and managed Leicester City for a total of 15 years between 1952–1955 and 1956–1968.
 He is the club's longest serving manager, lasting a decade in the manager's seat between November 1958 and November 1968.
 He took charge of Leicester for a club record 508 matches, after making 111 appearances for the club as a player.

-He was manager of the Leicester side nicknamed the 'Ice Kings', which chased the double in 1962–63.
+He was manager of the Leicester side nicknamed the "Ice Kings", which chased the double in 1962–63.

 Playing career

 Gillies played for R.A.F.
 Weeton, Bolton Wanderers and Leicester City, making a total of 248 appearances in the Football League.

 Managerial career

 Leicester City

 Gillies took a brief break from football after finishing his playing career at Leicester in the summer of 1955, but returned to the club less than a year later to become part of the club's coaching staff under Dave Halliday in April 1956, before being made the club's manager on 1 November 1958.

-In 1959, Gillies signed then-unknown 22-year-old goalkeeper Gordon Banks from Chesterfield for just £7,000.
+In 1959, Gillies signed then-unknown 22-year-old goalkeeper Gordon Banks from Chesterfield for £7,000.
 He also signed club stalwarts Dave Gibson, Mike Stringfellow, Lenny Glover and Derek Dougan.
-He was known as a fine nurturer and scout of young talent, bringing along Peter Shilton, Frank McLintock, Graham Cross and David Nish.
+He was known as a fine nurturer and scout of young talent, bringing along Peter Shilton, Frank McLintock, Graham Cross and David Nish from the club's reserves.

-Gillies took over the Foxes on 8 November 1958 as they sat bottom of the First Division and amidst fan unrest after his predecessor David Halliday had recently sold star striker Arthur Rowley to Shrewsbury Town.
+Gillies took over the Foxes on 8 November 1958 as they sat bottom of the First Division and amidst fan unrest after his predecessor Dave Halliday had recently sold star striker Arthur Rowley to Shrewsbury Town.
 He brought in Bert Johnson as his assistant and head scout and the pair would embark in arguably the most successful period in the club's history.

-Gillies managed to keep Leicester up in his opening season, but could only manage the signings of Albert Cheesebrough and Gordon Banks (originally signed as back-up) in the summer of 1959, as the majority of his transfer bids were rebuffed, while scouting missions to watch the young Huddersfield Town striker Denis Law saw him give an unimpressive performance on two separate occasions and Leicester again struggled at the beginning of the season.
-However, an injury to first choice goalkeeper Dave MacLaren in September, saw Gordon Banks come on for his replacement and within a month he had established himself as the first choice goalkeeper.
+Gillies managed to keep Leicester up in his first season, but could only manage the signings of Albert Cheesebrough and Gordon Banks (originally signed as back-up) in the summer of 1959, as the majority of his transfer bids were rebuffed, while scouting missions to watch the young Huddersfield Town striker Denis Law saw him give an unimpressive performance on two separate occasions and Leicester again struggled at the beginning of the season.
+However, an injury to first choice goalkeeper Dave MacLaren in September saw Banks come in as his replacement and within a month he had established himself as the first-choice goalkeeper.
 Gillies also promoted a young Frank McLintock from the reserves around the same time and although both players made an instant impact and were being touted as stars of the future, it took until December until Leicester's season picked up, eventually finishing in a very respectable 12th position.